andre2xu/php_resume_parser/README.md

 <br><br>

 - Every time you delete the project container and rebuild it, a new Docker volume is created.
 The old one will still exist which can take up precious space on your machine so be sure to delete it!
 This can be done easily in Docker Desktop's *volumes* tab.
+<br><br>

+## Licensing
+The MIT license only applies to the free version.
+The premium version will have a different license.

 <br><br><br><br>